mkutyla/Secure-Network-Architecture/README.md

 # About

 This repository has been divided into directories - each holding documents related to one specific project regarding designing a secure network architecture.
 All documents present in this repository have been made as university assessements.
-As all Collaborators (see section **Collaborators**) are attending Warsaw University of Technology, all documents have been in written in Polish.
+As all Collaborators (see section **Collaborators**) are attending Warsaw University of Technology, all documents have been written in Polish.

 # Collaborators